Race, Law, and American Society: 1607 to Present

 Biography of Gloria J. Browne-Marshall

-Gloria J. Browne-Marshall is the author of the book Race, Law, and American Society: 1607 to Present (Routledge) as well as The Constitution: Major Cases and Conflicts (Pearson).
-She is an award-winning playwright produced in New York City, Brooklyn, Chicago, Pittsburgh, and Milwaukee.
+She is an award-winning playwright writing under the name Gloria J. Browne.
+Her plays have been produced in New York City, Brooklyn, Chicago, Pittsburgh, and Milwaukee.
 Her plays include My Juilliard, Jeanine, Waverly Place, and Killing Me Softly.
-Her writing explores issues of race, class, and the consequence of choices made when faced with life's obstacles.
-She is a member of the Dramatist Guild, Mystery Writers of America, and PEN America Center.
+Her plays explore race, class, and the consequence of life changing choices.
+She is a member of the Dramatist Guild, Mystery Writers of America, National Association of Black Journalists, and PEN American Center.

 Browne-Marshall's civil rights litigation has involved education, children's healthcare, and criminal justice issues.
 Gloria has worked with law and policy issues of concern to vulnerable groups, specifically children, women, and people of color in the United States, Africa, and Europe.
 She has presented interventions before the United Nations in Geneva, Switzerland, on issues of racial justice and is the former Legal Advisor to the Permanent Representation to the United Nations in Geneva and New York of the African Bureau of Educational Sciences/OAU.
-Gloria J. Browne-Marshall is the Founder and Director of The Law and Policy Group, Inc. The Law and Policy Group is a "think tank for the community" that provides policy information, speakers, public outreach, and legal analysis on issues affecting the lives of children, women, and people of color.
-The Law and Policy Group, Inc. is working on the first ongoing Report on the Status of Black Women and Girls(r).

 Monday, March 17, 2008